fdaligand/learnNewThingsEveryday/books/CleanCode/notes.md

 isfy your tests.
 This will cause you to build the transaction scope of the try block first and will help you maintain the transaction nature of that scope.
 * Provide Context with Exceptions
+* Don't return Null : If you are tempted to return null from a method, consider throwing an exception or returning a S PECIAL C ASE object instead.
+* Don't pass Null

+## 8. Boundaries

 ### Vocabulaire

 * painstackingly = laborieusement